The K-process on a tree as a scaling limit of the GREM-like trap model: Convergence

-We will see (from the proofs) that conditions (\ref{em1}-\ref{em3}) have the following significance.
+We will see (from the proofs) that conditions (\ref{em1})--(\ref{em3}) have the following significance.
 Obviously, (\ref{em1}) means that we are taking an infinite volume limit.
-Equation \ref{em2} implies that the contributions coming from the Poisson marks to the construction of $X_{k}^{(n)}$ converge (in a uniform way) to the respective contributions of (Poisson) marks of $X_{k}$.
-Finally, as will be seen in the arguments below, (\ref{em4}-\ref{em3}) imply the negligibility of the total contribution of the extra marks entering $X_{k}^{(n)}$.
+Equation (\ref{em2}) implies that the contributions coming from the Poisson marks to the construction of $X_{k}^{(n)}$ converge (in a uniform way) to the respective contributions of (Poisson) marks of $X_{k}$.
+Finally, as will be seen in the arguments below, (\ref{em4})--(\ref{em3}) imply the negligibility of the total contribution of the extra marks entering $X_{k}^{(n)}$.
+[Poisson and extra marks were introduced in the paragraph before~(\ref{xi}) above.]
+It may be readily checked that in general neither are conditions (\ref{em1})--(\ref{em3}) equivalent, nor do they follow from previous conditions; in the generality of the statement of Theorem~\ref{GK}, indeed, they need to be separately imposed.

+\begin{rmk} One way to gain insight into the meaning of~(\ref{em4})--(\ref{em3}) is as follows.
+In order to have a single condition, we start by writing the sum over $\mathcal{M}|_{j-1}$ in~(\ref{em4}) as sum over $\mathcal{M}|_{j}$ with an extra term of $1/M_j$ multiplying each summand.
+We then sum the resulting expression\vadjust{\goodbreak} to the one on the left of~(\ref{em3}), getting